 - King & Spalding is a charter member of, and provides ongoing legal support to, the Atlanta Legal Diversity Consortium, an Atlanta non-profit organization whose mission is to enhance the diversity of the legal profession.
 Sam Matchett, Chairman of the firm’s Diversity Committee, was the President.

-- Dawn Jones planned and implemented the Third Annual Georgia Black Law Students Retreat, co-sponsored by the Georgia Association of Black Women Attorneys and the Gate City Bar Association.
-The retreat was hosted at King & Spalding’s Atlanta office and was attended by 65 law students from the five law schools in Georgia.
-Ms. Jones also serves as co-chair of the Atlanta Bar Association Minority and Diversity Clerkship Program.
+- Dawn Jones initiated and planned the Annual Georgia Black Law Students Retreat, co-sponsored by the Georgia Association of Black Women Attorneys and the Gate City Bar Association, now in its sixth year of programming.
+In 2012, the retreat was hosted at King & Spalding’s Atlanta office and was attended by over 70 law students from the five law schools in Georgia.

 Activities and Support for Law Students